 How familiar are you with the inbound marketing methodology?
-Our blog series focuses on the 4 steps of the inbound marketing methodology: Attract, Convert, Close & Delight.
+Our blog series focuses on the four steps of the inbound marketing methodology: Attract, Convert, Close & Delight.
 If you haven't read our first few blogs yet, click here to get an overview of the inbound methodology.

 The "Convert" section of the inbound marketing methodology is when the lead generation work really kicks in.
 We love the convert stage of the inbound methodology because this is where you start to see the rewards of all of your content marketing efforts that you completed in Step 1, the "Attract" phase.
 You’ve already enticed your potential prospects to become recurring visitors to your website with your great content, so now you need to convert them into leads by providing high-quality and helpful content where they will provide you with their contact information in exchange for that piece of content.
-From there, that prospect will be part of your marketing and sales funnel.
+That prospect will be part of your marketing and sales funnel.

-Inbound Marketing Methodology Step 2: Convert
+Inbound Methodology: Step 2: Convert

 Some of the most important things to consider when converting visitors into qualified leads include:

 - Landing Pages: A landing page is a page that gives a teaser of the information provided to them in the premium content and includes a form that they need to fill out to get that premium level content.
 Keep your landing pages simple.
 Typically your content on the left and form on the right converts at the highest rate.
 Try to remove all distractions such as your navigation, social icons, and more so that the user is focused on the task at hand...downloading your content offer.